 The first atomic bomb used against human beings exploded over Hiroshima and the world entered the nuclear age.

 The bombing of Hiroshima, as well as nearby Nagasaki, are the only direct uses of the atomic bomb to date and when wandering the city’s streets, arty hang-out spaces and leisurely perusing the Hondōri shopping arcade, you would have no idea that approximately 70% of Hiroshima city was once completely wiped out in one of history’s biggest atrocities.

 But it is a city that never forgets and which fights for everlasting peace.

 The main reason people travel to Hiroshima is to pay their respects and learn more about what happened here.
 Many still assume that it’s partially derelict from that time.
 Either way, your first point of call will no doubt be the Peace Memorial Park.

 I’ve always seen images of the Atomic Bomb Dome – the most famous symbol of Hiroshima – but when I finally saw it I felt struck down by emotion and must have stood there staring at it the exposed steel and skeleton foundations from all angles for at least half an hour.
 I wasn’t expecting to feel so overwhelmed.

-The A-Bomb Dome (what was once the Hiroshima Prefectural Industrial Promotion Hall) is the closest building to the epicenter (the exact location of the bomb’s detonation) left standing after the attack, and is now the main memorial – a haunting image of the past within a new, beautifully landscaped, peaceful park.
+The A-Bomb Dome (what was once the Hiroshima Prefectural Industrial Promotion Hall) is the closest building to the epicentre (the exact location of the bomb’s detonation) left standing after the attack and is now the main memorial – a haunting image of the past within a new, beautifully landscaped, peaceful park.

 We’ve all read about nuclear weapon development and heard of the threats to use it, but here, right before your eyes, is proof of the exact damage this kind of warfare produces.
 And then you start to think: if this is what it did to bricks and mortar, what did it do to human beings?